Diagnostics for external brake resistors

 23100

-When the brake resistor becomes active, the software program calculates the current energy values, related to the duty cycle and presents the maximum values in P-0-0220 or P-0-0221.
+When the braking resistor is activated, the software calculates the current energy values based on the duty cycle and presents the maximum values in P-0-0220 and P-0-0221, respectively.
 Both parameters are reset when the device is restarted (=0).
 The values entered in operation are preserved until the next restart or until they are overwritten by the user.
-They can be compared with the permissible values in P-0-0207 (internal brake resistor) or P-0-0208 (external).
+They can be compared with the permissible values in P-0-0207 (internal braking resistor) or P-0-0208 (external).
 As a result it may be possible to influence the braking power in critical regions by modifying the cycle.

 The greatest percentage value is entered in P-0-0218 or P-0-0219 (in %) (see above).